 Smaller Damselfish also work well, including Blue and Green Chromis (Chromis sp.) as well as Yellowtail Blue Damselfish (Chrysiptera parasema).

-Be mindful of where you place anemones as many species have a tendency to wander in search of better lighting or currents.
+Be mindful of where you place anemones in your reef aquarium Many species will wander in search of better lighting or currents.
 They may end up stinging or being stung by the Torch Coral if they get too close.

 Propagating Torch Corals

-Propagating Torch Corals is easily done and allows you to spread the clones to other parts of the aquarium or give them to fellow coral keepers.
+Propagating Torch Coral polyps is easily done and allows you to spread the clones to other parts of the aquarium or give them to fellow coral keepers.
 Torch, Hammer, and Frogspawn Corals have two types of growth that they display: branching growth and wall growth.

 If they take the branching aspect you’ll see the Torch Coral form a stony base with the look of a deer antler.
 It will form a multi-headed colony that needs to be treated differently from a wall colony.